Manual for SE+BSF4DM -- A micrOMEGAs package for Sommerfeld Effect and Bound State Formation in colored Dark Sectors: Abstract

 \section{Abstract}

-We present \href{\CodeURL}{ \faGithub~SE+BSF4DM}, a novel add-on package for micrOMEGAs that includes the Sommerfeld effect and bound state formation in the numerical evaluation of the dark matter relic density for QCD colored dark sectors.
-Including these non-perturbative effects in the relic density calculation is crucial for achieving accurate predictions in a broad class of models and SE+BSF4DM seamlessly integrates them into the standard micrOMEGAs workflow, requiring minimal user modification.
-The package is applicable to any model mappable onto a simplified $t$-channel framework, making it a versatile tool.
-This paper details the implementation, assets, and scope of SE+BSF4DM, serving as both a comprehensive introduction and a practical user guide.
+This manual describes the usage and implementation of \href{\CodeURL}{\faGithub~SE+BSF4DM}, an add-on package for \texttt{micrOMEGAs} that includes the Sommerfeld effect and bound state formation in the numerical evaluation of the dark matter relic density for QCD-colored dark sectors, applicable to any model that can be mapped onto a simplified $t$-channel framework.
+The package seamlessly integrates these non-perturbative effects into the standard \texttt{micrOMEGAs} workflow, requiring minimal user modification.
+This document provides a comprehensive guide to the installation, configuration, and usage of \texttt{SE+BSF4DM}, serving as a practical user guide for dark matter phenomenologists.